raj7A/ai-agents/README.md

 ## ai-agents

-Contains the list of ai-agents, which are created using the crewai library.
+Contains the list of multi ai-agents, which are created using the crewai library.

 ### python 3.12
 ``` shell